Inductive Reasoning for Coinductive Types: Algebraic Coinductives

 \begin{definition}[\link{aCPO}{\cwpcompact}{Compact element}] Let $A$ be an ordered type.
 An element $x : A$ is \textit{compact} when for every directed collection $U : \nat \rightarrow A$ such that $\sup{(U)} = x$, we have $\exists \: i, U \: i = x$. \end{definition}

 A compact element $x : A$, while not necessarily finite, is finitely approximable, i.e., any directed set ``converging'' to $x$ contains a finite subset that also converges to $x$ (see Section~\ref{sec:cotries} for an algebraic CPO whose basis elements are compact but not finite).
 A type $A$ is compact when every $x : A$ is compact.
-Compactness is essential because it coincides with the presence of an induction principle; a key idea of this paper is to reduce reasoning about continuous functions over coinductive types to inductive reasoning over basis elements.
+Compactness is essential because it coincides with the presence of an induction principle; a key idea of this paper is to reduce reasoning about continuous functions over coinductive types to inductive reasoning over basis elements (see, e.g., Lemmas~\ref{lemma:cofilter-comm}, \ref{lemma:cofilter-forall}, \ref{lemma:wp-filter}, \ref{lemma:wp-mu-lang} and Theorems~\ref{theorem:sieve-complete}, \ref{theorem:sieve-sound}).

 We adapt the traditional definition of algebraicity to a type-theoretic framework by saying that a CPO $A$ is algebraic when there exists a basis type $B$ that can be injected into $A$ (hence is like a subset of $A$) and is ``dense'' in $A$, i.e., all elements of $A$ can be obtained as suprema of directed collections of elements in $B$ injected into $A$.
-Think by analogy of the rational and real numbers: the rationals are finitely representable and thus compact, and any real number can be obtained as the supremum of a collection of rationals injected into the reals.